-5 ingredient Quick Pickled Jalapenos are an easy way to pack some spice into your recipes.
+5 ingredient Small Batch Quick Pickled Jalapenos are an easy way to pack some spice into your recipes.
 Eat them straight from the jar, add them to nachos, or set up a taco hummus bar for snacking.

 My pickled jalapenos are a bit crunchier than the stadium jalapenos because they are quick pickled, meaning you don’t have to wait weeks to enjoy them.

 Your pickled jalapenos are ready – now what?
 Besides eating them straight from the jar, you can serve them with nacho cheese sauce, on burgers, in salads, or set up a taco hummus bar with all of the taco fixings.

 This year I wanted to celebrate it a little more laid back by eating hummus straight from the container and making it a part of my Unofficial Meal, which is an initiative that encourages you to reconnect with your loved ones over a fresh snack while waiting for dinner, asking each other about your day.

 Personally this would be my entire dinner, but I also don’t have to worry about sharing since I eat by myself.
 Ahem.

-- 3/4 cup white distilled vinegar
+- 1/2 cup white distilled vinegar

 - 1 tablespoon granulated sugar

-- 1 teaspoon salt
+- 1/2 teaspoon salt

-- 8 large jalapenos, sliced
+- 4 medium jalapenos, sliced

-- Whisk together the water, vinegar, sugar, and salt in a medium saucepan.
+- Whisk together the vinegar, water, sugar, and salt in a medium saucepan.
 Bring to a boil and whisk until sugar and salt has dissolved.

 Pickled Red Onions